 Humans are a bit like camels in an oasis.
 Oh brother, Robb’s lost his marbles…

 Bear with me.
-Over the past few years, I’ve received a number of great questions in the vein of, “From the perspective of evolutionary biology/ancestral health, how much sodium should we consume for optimal health outcomes?”
+Over the past few years, I’ve received an increasing number of great questions in the vein of, “From the perspective of evolutionary biology/ancestral health, how much sodium should we consume for optimal health?”

 Well, by modern dietary standards, our ancestors consumed relatively low quantities of both water and sodium, and were all but free of the rampant cardiovascular disease and hypertension plaguing today’s westernized populations.
-But this means almost nothing with regard to health outcomes—I’d wager that the primary drivers of most modern diseases are much more likely downstream of insulin resistance and metabolic syndrome than overconsumption of salt.
+But this means almost nothing with regard to today’s health outcomes—I’d wager that the primary drivers of most modern diseases are much more likely the result of insulin resistance and metabolic syndrome than the overconsumption of salt.

 Still, I’m thrilled folks are thinking about this from an evolutionary biology perspective.
-Evolutionary medicine is arguably one of the most powerful tools we have for understanding our biological world.
-Leaning into that framework, two things stand out to me:
+Evolutionary medicine is arguably one of the most powerful tools we have for understanding our world.
+Leaning into this framework, two things stand out:

 - Excluding horses, humans sweat more on a size-equal basis than any other organism

-- Despite this, humans have evolved to utilize water super effectively
+- Despite #1, humans have evolved to utilize water super efficiently

-Our bodies can process minerals like machines and survive on less fluids than any other primate by a factor of 2, but we’re being inundated with misinformed hydration recommendations like, “Drink 8 glasses of water per day!” and “Avoid salt, it’s bad for your heart!”
-Our evolutionary biology is at odds with our environment: we’re camels in an oasis.
+Our bodies can process minerals like machines and survive on less fluid than any other primate by a factor of 2, yet we’re inundated with misinformed hydration recommendations such as “drink 8 glasses of water per day” or “avoid salt, it’s bad for your heart.”
+Our evolutionary biology, based on scarcity, is at odds with our environment of abundance: We’re camels in an oasis.

 Right now, this all may seem like a paradox.
-But when we encounter a paradox in biology, it usually just means we haven’t yet asked the right question.
-So in this article, I’ll explore fluid and electrolyte consumption through the lens of ancestral health, while keeping an eye turned toward the underlying science of hydration.
+But when we encounter a paradox in biology, it typically just means we have yet to ask the right question.
+So in this article, I’ll explore fluid and electrolyte consumption through the lens of ancestral health, while keeping an eye towards the underlying science of hydration.
 Let’s dive in.

 What Do Our Ancestors Have to Do with Our Health Today?